dotnet/csharplang/proposals/partial-properties.md

 ### Defining and implementing declarations
 When a property declaration includes a *partial* modifier, that property is said to be a *partial property*.
 Partial properties may only be declared as members of partial types.

 A *partial property* declaration is said to be a *defining declaration* when its accessors all have semicolon bodies, and it lacks the `extern` modifier.
 Otherwise, it is an *implementing declaration*.
-A *partial property* cannot be an auto-property.

 ```cs
 partial class C